stensonb/tpdata/README.md

     "https://identity.auth.theplatform.com/idm/data/User/mps/123456789",
     "idleTimeout"=>1209600000}}

-Valid paramters for token are the schema type (schema) and format (form).
+Note that you can also set _duration and _idleTimeout as well.
 Visit http://help.theplatform.com for more information.

 ### Data Services
 A list of endpoints and valid objects are available at http://help.theplatform.com.
 Internally, they are listed in the services.rb file.